QQUASKtp/UAS_SfM/README.rst

 **OSSIM**

+Optionally used for feather mosaiking but not mandatory.
 Install OSSIM via tha ubuntu GIS or equivalent repo

 - Ensure the OSSIM preferences file is on you path, otherwise it will not recognise different projections